Nesvilab/philosopher/README.md

 - Multi-level integrative analysis with iProphet.

-- PTM site localization with PTMProphet
+- PTM site localization with PTMProphet.

 - Protein inference with ProteinProphet.